jeremymcrae/pybcf/README.md

 This performs relatively better at larger sample sizes e.g. it's 7X faster than pysam with 2k samples, but improves to 50X faster than pysam with 30k samples.
-Currently it's slower than pysam for BCFs without samples, but on the other hand, BCFs without variants aren't generally the limiting factor e.g. it still parses 300k variants/second under those conditions.
+Currently it's slower than pysam for BCFs without sample level data, but BCFs without genotypes aren't generally a limiting factor e.g. it still parses 300k variants/second under those conditions.

 ```py